JoshRodstein/resume/JRodsteinResume.md

 # Projects

+### GRUT: Go-Git Remote Migration Utility
+**Golang command line application for batch changes to local git remotes**

+*  Designed for internal customers after migration to new Github appliance and domain
+*  Written in Golang, using go-git and cobra cmd libraries
+*  Written and cross compiled for Windows, Macos and Linux 64 bit systems
+*  Unit & Acceptance tests developed using go testing library

 ### Logstash Log Schema Lambdas
 **Module to Deploy fleet of schema lambdas for Logstash ingest**
 * Developed module for Cloud Automation team to deploy log schema lambdas